topasmc/topas-docs/parameters/scoring/volume.rst

 * If a particle reaches zero kinetic energy in the scoring volume, its charge is accumulated
 * If a particle is generated in the scoring volume, its charge is subtracted
+* For Charge, the charge comes from the particle definition's PDGCharge
+* For EffectCharge, the charge comes from the PreStepPoint's Charge

 .. _scoring_let: